inlets/inlets-pro/README.md

         --auto-tls \
         --common-name EXIT_NODE_IP \
         --remote-tcp nginxingress-nginx-ingress-controller
-        --token AUTHTOKEN
+        --token $AUTHTOKEN
     ```

     Make sure you update the `--remote-tcp`, `--token`, and `--common-name` arguments.

-   An auth token can be generated with: `head -c 32 /dev/urandom | shasum -a 512`
+   An auth token can be generated with: `export AUTHTOKEN=$(head -c 32 /dev/urandom | shasum -a 512)` for instance.

 * Setup the client Pod

-    Within your Kubernetes cluster, make sure you have Nginx or a similar IngressController installed.

-    Install with helm for instance:

-    ```sh
-    helm install stable/nginx-ingress --name nginxingress --set rbac.create=true,controller.hostNetwork=false controller.daemonset.useHostPort=false,dnsPolicy=ClusterFirstWithHostNet,controller.kind=DaemonSet
-    ```
+    Within the cluster:

     Update `artifacts/client.yaml`